-When the ICANN Board accepts the proposal as presented it will so notify the Address Council.
-The Chair of the Address Council will so notify the Chair of the NRO EC.
-The NRO EC will notify the RIRs who in turn will implement the policy.
+If the ICANN Board accepts the proposal, it will so notify the Address Council.
+The Chair will so notify the chair of the NRO EC.
+The NRO EC will notify the RIRs, which will each implement the policy.

 6.6.2.3.
 ICANN Board Rejection

-If the ICANN Board rejects a proposal it will provide the Address Council with it specific concerns regarding the policy proposal.
-The Address Council will work with the NRO EC to examine the concerns and make an effort to resolve them with the ICANN Board.
-If the concerns cannot be met without changing the substance of the policy proposal, the proposal will be returned to the RIR fora with the ICANN comments.
+If the ICANN Board rejects a proposal, it will provide the Address Council with its specific concerns regarding the proposal.
+The Address Council will work with the NRO EC to examine the concerns and try to resolve them with the ICANN Board.
+If ICANN’s concerns cannot be addressed without changing the substance of the proposal, the proposal will be returned to the RIR policy development fora along with ICANN’s comments.
 The Address Council will then await a re-transmittal of the proposal by the NRO EC.

 6.6.2.4.
 ICANN Board Change Request

-If the ICANN board requests changes to the policy language the Address Council will provide this request to the NRO EC.
-The NRO EC will consult with the RIRs.
-If one of the RIRs objects to the proposed language change, then the proposal will be returned to the RIR PDP fora and the Address Council will await a re-transmittal of the proposal by the NRO EC.
-If all of the RIRs accept the proposed changes, the NRO EC will so notify the Address Council who will in turn notify ICANN who will then take the action prescribed in the ASO MoU.
+If the ICANN Board requests changes to the policy language, the Address Council will forward the request to the NRO EC.
+The NRO EC will consult with the RIRs about ICANN’s proposed changes.
+If any RIR objects to the proposed language change, then the proposal will be returned to the RIR’s policy development process forum, and the Address Council will await a re-transmittal of the proposal by the NRO EC.
+If all the RIRs accept the proposed changes, the NRO EC will so notify the Address Council, which will restart the process in Section 6.6.1.

 6.6.2.5.
 Notice of Rejection